 The Year 9 Interim Attainment Card was issued in December which gave information about pupils' performance in each subject.
-There is also a Parents' Evening on Thursday 9th February giving parents/carers the opportunity to talk to their sons/daughters' subject teachers about progress to date and their suitability to study the subject at Key Stage 4.
+There is also a Parents' Evening on Thursday 8th February giving parents/carers the opportunity to talk to their child's subject teachers about progress to date and their suitability to study the subject at Key Stage 4.

-There will also be a market place activity evening in school on Wednesday 18th January between 4.30 and 6.00pm.
-During this, students and parents will be able to speak to subject staff, the careers advisor, the SENDCo and senior staff about options.
+There will also be a market place activity evening in school on Wednesday 17th January between 4.30 and 6.30pm.
+During this, students and parents will be able to speak to subject staff, the pastoral team, the careers advisor, the SENDCo and senior staff about options.

-In addition there are also taster sessions in new subjects being delivered in lessons by subject teachers between Monday 16th January and Friday 27th January.
+In addition there are also taster sessions in subjects being delivered in lessons by subject teachers between Monday 15th January and Friday 26th January.
 We will then continue to work with Year 9 pupils throughout the term and would encourage parents/carers to discuss their choices with them.

-The most important way in which parents/carers can help their sons/daughters is by taking an active interest in their school work and by discussing future studies and career possibilities.
-It may be that some pupils will need encouragement to carry on studying subjects which they do not particularly like, but are likely to need in the future.
+The most important way in which parents/carers can help their child is by taking an active interest in their school work and by discussing future studies and career possibilities.
+All options information including materials from assemblies and careers lessons is posted under Key Information > Year 9 options on the school website and should support with this process.